-Maharashtra will be the first state in India to use barcodes to register its forensic samples; pilot has already begun at the Kalina forensic laboratory
+Maharashtra will be first Indian state to use barcodes to register forensic samples

 Once the system is in place, a record will be easier to access even a year or two later